 |L2||length from anterior of edge of eyes to elytral apex|

 |W||maximum width with elytra fully closed|

 Head with frons strongly concave between heavy 'eyebrow-like' forward-projecting ridges that border the inner edge of the eyes; pronotum and elytral surface very uneven; colouration dark grey-brown with areas of blue reflections.

-Despite its wide distribution spanning southern Australia and its common mistletoe hosts, this species appears not to have been collected in SA since being described by Carter 1923a around 100 years ago.
-Carter cited two localities: Lucindale in the SE Region of SA ,and Geraldton in WA; the former is represented in the SA Museum by five syntype specimens.
+Despite its wide distribution spanning southern Australia and its common mistletoe hosts, it appears that until 2021 this species had not been collected in SA since it was first described by Carter 1923a around 100 years ago.
+Carter cited two localities: Lucindale in the SE Region of SA , and Geraldton in WA; the former is represented in the SA Museum by five syntype specimens.